You have no items in your shopping cart.

-Buendia freeze-dried soluble coffee is presented in the form of granules or small pebbles, as a result of its different production process that involves freezing at low temperatures, allows to obtain up to three times more coffee than what is usually produced for other variants, preserving up to 2% of caffeine, such as soluble or capsules.
+Buendía freeze-dried soluble coffee is presented in the form of granules, as a result of its production process, which involves freezing at low temperatures and allows obtaining up to three times more coffee than is usually produced for other variants, conserving up to 2% of caffeine, as soluble or capsules.

-Freeze-dried Buendia Coffee is a very appetizing product in international markets for its flavor, aroma and the content of natural nutrients make it a unique beverage in the national and international industry.
+Freeze-dried Buendia Coffee is a very desirable product in international markets due to its flavor, aroma and the content of natural nutrients that make it a unique beverage in the national and international industry.
 It is a coffee elaborated in a subtle and careful way, where low temperatures and a gentle drying process allow it to conserve intact the flavor and aroma of the roasted bean.
 This is its secret and thanks to it it has positioned itself as an incomparable and extraordinary soluble coffee.

 - Aroma and flavor close to roasted and ground coffee.